yuawano/fetal_health_classification/README.md

 ## Project summary
 This is a **multiclass classification** project using **Cardiotocograph(CTG)** data to classify the fetal's wellbeing (Normal, Suspect, Pathological) in order to detect the risk of the fetal.
 The main target in this project is to
-1).
-Create models to identify the fetal's wellbeing 2).
-Detect fetal's wellbeing in the risk group ('Suspect' or 'Pathological') by data visualization in Tableau.
+- Create models to identify the fetal's wellbeing
+- Detect fetal's wellbeing in the risk group ('Suspect' or 'Pathological') by data visualization in Tableau.

-For further information about this project, please refer to the [presentation](https://docs.google.com/presentation/d/1a8GAKOVSXRye0OPvnsLM4sYUJHKMhU-R-i7Mjj1O4KE/edit#slide=id.p) or below.
+For further information about this project and the results, please refer to the [presentation](https://docs.google.com/presentation/d/1a8GAKOVSXRye0OPvnsLM4sYUJHKMhU-R-i7Mjj1O4KE/edit#slide=id.p) or below.

 ## Background